-In Monster Hunter Rise, you will find open world exploration for each map, so there will no longer be loading screens between areas.
-The map will just be one large locale to explore seamlessly, just like in Monster Hunter World, but with slightly toned down graphics.
-It also appears that the QOL changes from World when it comes to item management and gathering will continue in Rise.
+In Monster Hunter Rise, there is open world exploration for each map, so there are no longer loading screens between areas.
+The map is just one large locale to explore seamlessly, just like in Monster Hunter World, but with slightly toned-down graphics.
+There are also several QOL changes from past games when it comes to item management and gathering.

-There is a new gameplay element in Rise: the Wirebug.
-This looks like a bug that will always be with the player, similar to the Scoutflies that debuted in World.
+Rise introduces a new gameplay element: the Wirebug.
+It looks like a bug that stays with the player, similar to the Scoutflies that debuted in World.
 With the Wirebug, hunters are able to easily traverse and explore terrain like cliffs and elevated platforms that they wouldn't be able to reach otherwise.
-The Wirebug can also be used to perform special weapon attacks called 'Silkbind attacks', giving players new options in battle.
+The Wirebug can also be used to perform special weapon attacks called 'Silkbind attacks,' giving players new options in battle.

-After doing enough damage with aerial attacks, Wirebug attacks or even getting monsters to hurt each other, you will be able to mount a monster.
-While riding, you can attack other monsters using the one you're currently riding orslam your stead into walls to do some serious damage.
+After doing enough damage with aerial attacks, Wirebug attacks, or even getting monsters to hurt each other, you can even mount a monster.
+While riding, you can attack other monsters using the one you're currently riding or slam your steed into walls to do some serious damage.

 In addition to your feline friends, the Palicos, Monster Hunter Rise also introduces a new companion: Palamutes.